 Looking at a company’s website content can give you some unique insights into their focus and specialities.

 A website listing hearing aid models and pricing, may be more focused on the hearing aid sale than on your best outcomes.

 Look for a provider who is focused on you.
-Does their website speak about you and your needs or about the company and their achievements.
+Does their website speak about you and your needs or more about the company and their achievements?
 Do they use the words “we” and “our” more than they use the words “you” and “your”?

 Are they focused on educating you or are they simply a ‘brochure’ website, with little to show you how they are uniquely interested in you?
-Worst still, trying to just sell you some hearing aids at the cheapest pricing possible, without much regard for the longer term care necessary to guarantee long term outcomes?
+Worst still, trying to just sell you some hearing aids at the cheapest pricing possible, without much regard for the long-term care necessary to guarantee long-term outcomes?

 See if you can find any information on how the audiologists working in the company are trained in the company’s philosophies.
 It is all good and well having wonderful content, but if there are no processes in place to ensure all the audiologists working in the company follow the same line of thinking, then the results could be lacking.

 Read their customer reviews